Mario González (footballer, born 1996)

-Mario González Gutiérrez ([ˈmaɾjo ɣonˈθaleθ]; born 25 February 1996) is a Spanish professional footballer who plays for Belgian club Oud-Heverlee Leuven on loan from S.C.
-Braga.
-Mainly a forward, he can also play as a right winger.
+Mario González Gutiérrez ([ˈmaɾjo ɣonˈθaleθ]; born 25 February 1996) is a Spanish professional footballer who plays for Segunda División club Burgos.
+Mainly a forward, he can also play as a winger.

 Club career

+Villarreal

 Born in Villarcayo de Merindad de Castilla la Vieja, Province of Burgos, Castile and León, González joined Villarreal CF's youth system in 2012.
-On 30 August 2014 he made his senior debut for the C team, starting in a 1–3 home loss against CD Castellón in the Tercera División.
+On 30 August 2014, he made his senior debut for the C team, starting in a 3–1 home loss against CD Castellón in the Tercera División.

-González scored his first senior goal on 5 October 2014, the third in a 4–0 home victory over FC Jove Español.
-He added a brace against Orihuela CF on 14 December, two more against UD Benigànim and Ontinyent CF in the following campaign, and a hat-trick in a 6–1 rout of CD Acero on 28 November 2015.
+González scored his first senior goal on 5 October 2014, the third in a 4–0 home victory over FC Jove Español San Vicente.
+He added a brace against Orihuela CF on 14 December, two more against Benigànim and Ontinyent CF in the following season, and a hat-trick in a 6–1 rout of CD Acero on 28 November 2015.

-González made his first-team debut on 17 August 2016, coming on as a second-half substitute for Rafael Santos Borré in a 1–2 home loss to AS Monaco FC in the play-off round of the UEFA Champions League.
+González made his first-team debut on 17 August 2016, coming on as a second-half substitute for Rafael Santos Borré in a 2–1 home loss to AS Monaco FC in the play-off round of the UEFA Champions League.
 His first match in La Liga was three days later, when he replaced Alexandre Pato in the 1–1 draw at Granada CF.

-In July 2019, González was loaned to French Ligue 2 club Clermont Foot.
+In July 2019, González signed a one-year deal with French Ligue 2 club Clermont Foot.
 A year later, after exercising an option in his contract, he returned to Villarreal on a two-year deal.

 González went on loan to Portugal's C.D.
 Tondela in the summer of 2020.
-He scored a career-best 15 times during his spell (ranking fourth in the Primeira Liga individual charts for the season), including three in 12 minutes in a 3–2 away win against Moreirense FC.
+He scored a career-best 15 times during his spell (ranking fourth in the Primeira Liga individual charts for the campaign), including three in 12 minutes in a 3–2 away win against Moreirense FC.

+Braga

-On 1 July 2021, González signed a four-year contract at S.C.
-Braga of the same country and league.
+On 1 July 2021, González joined S.C.
+Braga of the same country and league on a four-year contract, for a reported €1.5 million.
 The following 31 January, he returned to his home country after agreeing to a six-month loan with CD Tenerife.

+González was loaned to Belgian Pro League side Oud-Heverlee Leuven for 2022–23, with an option to buy.
+Although he scored 15 goals in 24 appearances in all competitions, the clause was not exercised and he returned to the Estádio Municipal de Braga.